Pre and Post Operative Instructions

 The two together optimise the paracetamol dose and the codeine works synergystically with the paracetamol.
 Codeine can cause gastro-intestinal side effects including constipation.

-After a few days, when the pain is less, stop the Stilpane and continue with the Paracetamol only, 1-2 tablets 6 hourly when needed for pain.
+After a few days, when the pain is less, stop the Stilpane and continue with the Paracetamol only, 1-2 tablets 6 hourly as needed for pain.

 Alternative to Stilpane: Myprodol (250 mg paracetamol, 10 mg codeine and 200 mg Ibuprofen).